Chapter 46:

 "Good morning!"
 He chirped and the woman turned her head to him quickly, a mixture of all sorts of worry on her face.

-But he preferred ripping the bandaid off instead of stirring her worries after she got relief.
+But he preferred ripping the band-aid off instead of stirring her worries after she got relief.

-"But we gonna need another two surgeries, to fix all the deformities and adhesions."
+"But we gonna need another two surgeries to fix all the deformities and adhesions."

 "T-two surgeries?"
 She visibly started spiraling into a panic.

-"Yeah, there's adhesion on the left side and other on the right side.
+"Yeah, there's adhesion on the left side and another on the right side.
 We can't open both sides on the same day."
 He pointed at his sides for a demonstration, then his eyes moved curiously to her vital signs.

 "I see."
 Somewhat peaceful acceptance settled on her expression.